-BENJAMIN m English, French, German, Dutch, Danish, Swedish, Norwegian, Biblical
+Benjamin m English, French, German, Dutch, Danish, Swedish, Norwegian, Biblical

 From the Hebrew name בִּנְיָמִין (Binyamin)

-which means "son of the south" or "son of the right hand".
-Benjamin in the Old Testament is the twelfth and youngest son of Jacob
+meaning "right hand, south".
+Benjamin in the Old Testament was the twelfth and youngest son of Jacob

 and the founder of one of the southern tribes of the Hebrews.
-He was originally named בֶּן־אוֹנִי (Ben-'oniy)
+He was originally named בֶּן־אוֹנִי (Ben-'oni)

 meaning "son of my sorrow" by his mother Rachel

 , who died shortly after childbirth, but it was later changed by his father (see Genesis 35:18

-BILL m English
+Bill m English

-Short form of WILLIAM
+Short form of William

 .
 This spelling was first used in the 19th century.
 The change in the initial consonant may have been influenced by an earlier Irish pronunciation of the name.
 Famous bearers include basketball player Bill Russell (1934-), comedian Bill Cosby (1937-), American president Bill Clinton (1946-), and Microsoft founder Bill Gates (1955-).

 Carol 1 f & m English

-Short form of CAROLINE
+Short form of Caroline

 .
-It was formerly a masculine name, derived from CAROLUS
+It was formerly a masculine name, derived from Carolus

 .
 The name can also be given in reference to the English vocabulary word, which means "song" or "hymn".